ess-dmsc/generate-nexus-files/examples/odin/README.md

 This sub-folder is used to store the scripts that will be used to generate different part of the NeXuS file format and data streaming for ODIN.

-At present state it contains code to automatically generate a NeXuS json template file for NICOS file writing based on the nxTomo from nexus-definitions
+At present state it contains code to automatically generate a NeXuS JSON template file for NICOS file writing based on the nxTomo from nexus-definitions
 github:
 https://github.com/nexusformat/definitions.

-## Generate NeXus template json file for the NICOS file writer
+## Generate NeXus template JSON file for the NICOS file writer

 The generate_nXApplication_template.py is a runnable python file used to generate the template JSON file.